johndpope/Bitcoin_non_coerced_hardfork/README.md

 # Miscellaneous

-The other thing that could be done would be to increase the decimal count in the new chain.
+The other thing that should be done, to cater for the coin transferrance multiplication factors, would be to increase the decimal count in the new chain.
 As Luke Dashjr was kind enough to explain to me once, it is actually the satoshi that is the base level of bitcoin.
 The bitcoin determination of eight decimal places is arbitrary.
 But with the new chain, it would be possible to nominate the arbitrary count as 16 decimal places, and the transfer of value from the old chain could be redeemed in the new chain as (10^8) satoshis.
 This provides an even greater granularity than is currently possible.
-Given enough thought on any new mining algorithm, this could have quite positive ramifications with regard to scalability.
+Given enough thought on any new mining algorithm, this could have other positive ramifications with regard to scalability.
 But that is not the scope of this proposal.

 # Discussion